-I need to talk here about our staff, without those staffs, our ministry would never been successful and grow.
+I need to talk here about our staff, without those staffs, our ministry would never be successful and grow.
 They were very committed, take a sacrifice for the ministry but one thing they have in mind was that to help Korean churches through this ministry and proud of it.
-It makes them to stay at this ministry and with me for more than 15 years, and they are people committed, and we were happy working together.
-We grew together, and most of us were not Doctor in the early years but later many of them became the Doctor (Ph.D, Th.D, D.Min.) because they were growing and needed more study so jumped into doctoral degree course, and even I wasn't doctor once we started this ministry but on the way of this ministry I got Doctoral degree and even post-doctorate at Yale and Oxford University.
-I mean, we grew together.
+It makes them to stay at this ministry and with me for more than 10 years, and they are real people, and we were happy working together.
+We grew together, most of us were not doctor but later many of us became doctor (Ph.D, Th.D, D.Min) because they were growing and needed more study so jumped into doctoral degree course, even I wasn't doctor once we started this ministry but one the way of ministry I got Doctoral degree and even postdoc at Yale and Oxford University.
+I mean we grew together.

-8 APRIL Centralized or Decentralized
+Centralized or Decentralized